-- Expensive standalone electronic kick drum pad
+- 14 Inch electronic kick drum pad

 The compact Roland KD-7 Kick Trigger is the ultimate workhorse for touring and it’s incredibly popular amongst hybrid drum set players on the live circuit.
 It has an exceptionally small footprint and it can conveniently be connected to any single bass drum pedal.

 This simple and no-frills electronic bass drum pad definitely ticks lots of boxes.
 It’s extremely rugged, lightweight, and offers a realistic bass drum impact while used in conjunction with the included KDB7 beater.